Supertee003/Bake--State/README.md

 + Grover's algorithm helps make unstructured search faster.
 It doesn't find the answer instantly, but it reduces the number of steps needed.

-  In simple terms:
+  Simple Terms:
       - A classical computer needs N steps
       - A quantum computer with Grover’s Algorithm needs roughly the square root of N steps

-  For one million possibilities:
+  One million possibilities:
       - Classical approach: about 500,000 checks
       - Quantum approach: about 1,000 checks